jedarges/jedarges.github.io/publications.md

 # Research Notes

-- Methods for surrogate-assisted global sensitivity analysis
-- Regularization of ELM with analytically-formulated Sobol' indices
 - Measuring the additivity of functions with variance-based global sensitivity analysis.
 2022. **[[Link](/assets/additivity.pdf)]**
 - Uncertainty quantification for heat transfer in turbulent flow.
 2021. **[[Link](/assets/db_uq.pdf)]**
 - On the approximation of higher order Sobol' indices with ELM surrogates.
 2021. **[[Link](/assets/elm_higher_order.pdf)]**